2011 Military Bowl

-The 2011 Military Bowl Presented by Northrop Grumman, the fourth edition of the game, was a post-season American college football bowl game, held on December 28, 2011, at Robert F. Kennedy Memorial Stadium in Washington, D.C. as part of the 2011–12 NCAA bowl season.
+The 2011 Military Bowl, the fourth edition of the game, was a post-season American college football bowl game, held on December 28, 2011, at Robert F. Kennedy Memorial Stadium in Washington, D.C. as part of the 2011–12 NCAA bowl season.

 The game, which telecast at 4:30 p.m.
 ET on ESPN, featured the Air Force Falcons from the Mountain West Conference versus the Toledo Rockets from the Mid-American Conference.
+Sponsored by Northrop Grumman, the game was officially known as the 2011 Military Bowl presented by Northrop Grumman.

 Teams

 The 2011 Military Bowl was the first meeting between Air Force and Toledo.
 Prior to the bowl game, the Falcons had played against one Mid-American Conference team, winning and losing one game to Kent State.

 Air Force

 The 2011 Military Bowl was the Falcon's fifth consecutive appearance in a bowl game (2007–11).
 Air Force was highlighted by the performances of Jon Davis who has a 10 career games with 10 or more tackles; Asher Clark who has 11 career 100-yard rushing games; and senior quarterback Tim Jefferson, Air Force's winningest quarterback.
 The Falcons came into the game 2nd in the FBS in rushing, average 320.3 rushing yards a game.